 As a result, automated checking is nice, but sometimes you need to take matters into your own hands.

 Become a Patron of Ask Leo! and go ad-free!

 SFC: System File Checker

 SFC scans your system files and confirms they have not been compromised or replaced with unofficial versions.
-If an unexpected version is found SFC attempts to restore it from overhead copies or original installation media.
+If an unexpected version is found, SFC attempts to restore it from copies or original installation media.
 Run SFC by entering “SFC /scannow” in an admin Command Prompt or PowerShell.

 System file protection

-The premise behind system file protection is that Windows keeps additional information possibly including, but not limited to, the date/time stamp of the file, its size, and its cryptographic hash.
-When files are “officially” updated this information is also updated to reflect the new official files.
+The premise behind system file protection is that Windows keeps information for critical files — possibly including, but not limited to, the date/time stamp of the file, its size, and its cryptographic hash.
+When files are “officially” updated, this information is also updated to reflect the new official files.